cztomczak/cefpython/docs/Migration-guide.md

 See Issue [#125](../../../issues/125) for more details.

-## v55.3+ Handlers' callbacks and other interfaces
+## v55.3+ Handlers' callbacks and other interfaces are now called using keyword args

 Since v55.3 all handlers' callbacks and other interfaces such as CookieVisitor, StringVisitor and WebRequestClient, are now called